palladian1/xv6-annotated/boot.md

-as ELF files, so `bootmain()` will have to parse the ELF header to find the program header table, then parse that to load each section into memory at the right address. xv6 uses a `struct elfhdr` and a `struct proghdr`, both defined in "elf.h", for this purpose.
+as ELF files, so `bootmain()` will have to parse the ELF header to find the program header table, then parse that to load each section into memory at the right address. xv6 uses a `struct elfhdr` and a `struct proghdr`, both defined in [elf.h](https://github.com/mit-pdos/xv6-public/blob/master/elf.h), for this purpose.

 Okay, back to the boot loader to finish up now!